Adult Programs

 Wendell Berry, Another Turn of the Crank: Essays (1995)

-Registration is limited to 15, and it is the intention that participants will complete the series together, attending all 6 sessions.
+A few spots are still available!
 Books will be provided, some will be available as ebooks or audiobooks.
 To register, email director@roejanlibrary.org.

 Sustainability, Roeliff Jansen Community Library is made possible with support from Humanities New York.